Main site of science textbooks

 One can specify how many balls a piece may carry.
 The number could be zero.
 An ineligible receiver.

 One can specify a move limit at which time the game ends and points are tallied.
-This promotes risk.
+This promotes offense with the ball.

 One can include columns in the scoring function.
 For example, reward being close to the center, like rugby.